-Even though significant efforts have been made to streamline foreign exchange procedures, transactions by foreign investors are still subject to various foreign exchange controls and restrictions, including (without limitation) restrictions on the usage of the funds available in target companies' capital accounts (which are generally not allowed to be used for external loans, nor to build or purchase real properties that are not for self-use), and those on cross-border loans and guarantees between PRC target companies and their foreign shareholders.
+In general, transactions by foreign investors are subject to various foreign exchange controls and restrictions, including (without limitation) restrictions on the usage of the funds available in target companies' capital accounts (which are generally not allowed to be used for external loans, nor to build or purchase real properties that are not for self-use), and those on cross-border loans and guarantees between PRC target companies and their foreign shareholders.
+That said, China has made certain efforts to streamline foreign exchange control and administration systems in recent years to provide more flexible fund-flow to foreign investors.
+In October 2019 for example, the State Administration of Foreign Exchange (SAFE) lifted restrictions on non-investment types of FIEs using capital account funds to make onshore equity investments, as long as the investment project is true and complies with the negative list for foreign investments and other relevant rules.